Course Description

 James Flaherty, MD, Northwestern University Feinberg School of Medicine

-Marye Gleva, MD, Washington University School of Medicine
+Marye Gleva, MD, FACC, FHRS, Washington University School of Medicine

 Manu Goyal, MD, MSc, Washington University School of Medicine